BIOP/qupath-extension-biop-omero/README.md

 - The `OMERO-java dependencies` are required to make this extension working.
 Download the .zip file from the [OMERO download page](https://www.openmicroscopy.org/omero/downloads/), under "OMERO Java".
 Unzip it and copy "libs" folder in your extension directory.

+> WARNING
+>
+> Due to an unexpected bug in QuPath 0.5.0, the dependencies nested in sub-folder are not read anymore.
+> This bug is now fixed in QuPath 0.5.1.

 *Update*
 - You might then need to restart QuPath (but not your computer).